- The n-type semiconductor can be produced by doped some pentavalent atoms into a semiconductor.

-- Some holes will also formed in the semiconductor when some electrons are promoted to shell with higher energy level.
+- Some holes will also be formed in the semiconductor when some electrons are promoted to shell with higher energy level.

 - The free electrons outnumber the holes, hence they are called the majority carrier and the holes are called the minority carriers.